eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 * $X= ...$ represents externallities to the $(A,\alpha,s)$ system
 * $\zeta = ... $

+#### Separation of Timescales

-At intremediate times we believe inflation can be treated as a parameter instead of as its own dynamic variable
+For short periods at intremediate times we believe inflation can be treated as a parameter instead of as its own dynamic variable

 $\dot{s}\ll\dot{\alpha}$